 - Query Languages

 Coding languages, such as SQL and CQL, are vital for accessing databases.
 In a nutshell, they allow developers to move data around for essential website features.
 QL’s enable sites to employ search tools, graphs, and other systems that require access to external information.

-Both fields make about the same salary.
-Front-end developers boast an average salary of $76,000, backend averaging $75,000.
+How much do frontend developers make?
+How about backend developers?
+Actually, both fields make about the same salary.
+Front end developers make an average salary of $76,000, and backend developers averaging $75,000.
 While it’s not the highest salary in the tech industry, you can make a lot more with experience.
-Senior developers can make over $100,000 and tend to earn a pay increase with every year of experience and, if you live in Silicon Valley, you’re likely to make even more.
+Senior developers can make over $100,000 and tend to earn a pay increase with every year of experience, and if you live in Silicon Valley, you’re likely to make even more.
 In San Francisco, the average salary in this field is $114,000!
-That’s well above the average, yet is typical for tech careers in the Bay Area.
+That’s well above the average, yet it is typical for tech careers in the Bay Area.

 Anybody can enter this career field with the right education.
 Luckily, you don’t need to go to college to become a developer.
 A coding bootcamp can teach you the necessary coding languages and help you build a powerful portfolio.
-These programs are typically less than a year in length, and some won’t cost you anything upfront.
+The best backend and front end developer bootcamps are typically less than a year in length, and some won’t cost you anything upfront.
 If you want a career in web development, consider attending a coding bootcamp for proper training.